simplicitesoftware/documentation/docs/docs/core/externalobject-code-examples.md

 As of **version 3.1** external objects can also be used to provide custom web services (typically JSON/REST web services) on the API endpoint.
 Please refer to [this document](/docs/integration/webservices/custom-services) for details.

-> **Note**:
->
-> Some of the examples below are given using the server-side **Rhino** scripting language.
-> In such Rhino scripts the `this` variable correspond to the external object itself,
-> it must be **explicitly** used (it can't be implicit like in Java code).
-> but good practice is to use Java language which includes a compilation step and ensure that the syntax of the script is > correct.
-In advanced use cases that are not part of this tutorial, the use of Java gives access to all of the classic > > application development tools: step-by-step debugging, unit tests, development in a Java IDE, code quality analysis with Sonar etc..

 The content of an external page is produced by the `display` method of its server side script.